 "In addition to new legislation to develop next generation infrastructure, members of Congress have also expressed interest in readily addressing algorithmic bias in AI applications that may result in inaccurate, unfair or discriminatory decisions affecting the American public."

-It’s been eight or more years since I had to write a college paper on Next Generation Technology and Legislation.
+In 2013 I had to write a college paper on Next Generation Technology and Legislation.
 So I'm sure there has been a disturbance in the field since I did my research on the controls we use in our infrastructure every day to manage information to protect our National Air Space.
-None the less, the same enterprise framework is used in e-commerce.
-That means these mechanisms warrant consideration when we talk not just about data access, analytics and ethics, but also economies of scale, healthy competitive forcing, community health and the trickle down of these effectors on mental health, behavior and information flow.
+None the less, the same enterprise framework is used in e-commerce across industry sectors.
+That means these mechanisms warrant consideration when we talk not just about data access, analytics and ethics, but also economies of scale, healthy competitive forcing, community health and the trickle down of these effectors on mental health, behavior and information flow that we collectively are faciltating by being users.

 We urgently need a unifying force when considering the lessons learned from the past in avoiding tragedies.
 We must have healthy competitive interoperability in our relations, including political, in order to have the right information getting to the right people at the right time if we want to predict outcomes to take decisive actions.
 Otherwise, we fail ourselves.